ImgScaling/IR_framework/README.md

 In case of publishing results obtained utilizing this material, please refer to the following paper:

-D. Occorsio, G. Ramella, W. Themistoclakis, “An Open Image Resizing Framework for Remote Sensing Applications and beyond”, Remote Sensing, under revision.
+D. Occorsio, G. Ramella, W. Themistoclakis, “An Open Image Resizing Framework for Remote Sensing Applications and beyond”, Remote Sensing, ISSN 2072 - 4292, under revision.